Listening | Acrylic on canvas | 2017

 AfghanMade Best Young Designer stand | DOMOTEX Hannover, Germany | 2014

-Winning the award has raised Allistair’s professional profile gaining national and international recognition for his work, and inspired him to refocus his practice to include designing surface patterns for rugs and carpets, which Allistair describes as ‘woven prints’ of his paintings.
+Winning the Carpet Design Award has raised Allistair’s professional profile, gaining national and international recognition for his work, and encouraged him to refocus his practice to include designing surface patterns for carpets, which Allistair describes as ‘woven prints’ of his paintings.

-The expressive brush strokes and splashes of colour that feature in Allistair’s energetic paintings, whether created by hand or using an iPad, have been effortlessly translated into stunning hand-knotted rugs, hand-crafted using the finest Karakul wool in Afghanistan and New Zealand wool in Nepal.
+The expressive brush strokes and splashes of colour that feature in Allistair’s energetic paintings, whether created by hand or using an iPad, have been effortlessly translated into stunning hand-knotted carpets, hand-crafted using the finest Karakul wool in Afghanistan and New Zealand wool in Nepal.

 The Study of The City | acrylic painting on canvas | 2009

 The City carpet is a translation of Allistair’s acrylic painting Study of The City, an abstract representation of the skyline and southbank of London, The City carpet was handmade in Afghanistan, using hand-spun wool and natural vegetable dyes to achieve the vibrantly coloured and painterly inspired surface design.